jongsy/personal-site-jekyll/cv.md

 |----

-Passionate and ambitous Front end developer with a broad technical skill-set and high attention to detail.
+Passionate and ambitious Front end developer with a broad technical skill-set and high attention to detail.

 Developer experience gained as part of a team in an agency setting and freelance work.
 Enjoys experimenting with new languages and frameworks.